 Depending on what delivery method you've chosen, returning the test to our lab can differ.
-If you've booked delivery with DX Group, make sure you know where your nearest drop-off point is, as this service does not include at-home collection.
-Click here for more information.
+If you're returning using our free Royal Mail option (Standard Delivery), make sure you know where your nearest priority postbox is, as this service does not include at-home collection.

 If you've booked our priority courier service, the courier will wait outside whilst you take the test.
-Note: we cannot arrange for the courier to collect the test at a different time, so if you cannot take the test when delivered, please read more information on returning your test.
+Note: we cannot arrange for the courier to collect the test at a different time to dropping it off.

 Your results will be available within 24 hours after the lab receives your sample!
 Once they've finished processing, we'll send you an email asking you to log in to qured.com, where you can download them and any associated documentation.